Hermann Leiningen

-Prince Hermann Friedrich Fernando Roland of Leiningen (Hermann Friedrich Fernando Roland Prinz zu Leiningen; born April 16, 1963) is a Canadian banker and the younger son of Prince Karl of Leiningen and Princess Maria Luisa of Bulgaria.
-He is 173rd in line to the British throne as of 2011.
+Prince Hermann Friedrich Fernando Roland of Leiningen (Hermann Friedrich Fernando Roland Prinz zu Leiningen; born April 16, 1963) is a Canadian banker and the younger son of Prince Karl of Leiningen and Princess Marie Louise of Bulgaria.

 Life

 Leiningen was born in Toronto, Ontario.
 Through his mother, Leiningen is a grandson of King Boris III of Bulgaria, a great-grandson of King Victor Emmanuel III of Italy and great-great-grandson of King Nicholas of Montenegro.
-Through his father, he is a great-great-great grandson of both Queen Victoria and Alexander II of Russia.
+Through his father, he is a great-great-great-grandson of both Queen Victoria and Alexander II of Russia.

-As a member of a princely family, Leiningen is styled by courtesy (but not officially) His Serene Highness (.
 Leiningen is a financial analyst and banker, addressed as Mr. Hermann Leiningen professionally.
 As of 2015, Leiningen worked for a division of Royal Bank of Canada.

-Issue

 On 16 May 1987, Leiningen married Deborah Cully (born December 2, 1961).
-They have three children:
+They have three daughters.